 We began receiving responses to our letters.
 Most agreed with our dream and many wrote to the Federal Health Minister Greg Hunt to show their support, some went even further and called wanting to know how they could help us.
 Sadly, a couple wrote back to advise us that we had the wrong department, one even going so as far as to send Mackenzie’s photo back to us, seemingly not realising that we had written to them in their capacity as a member of Parliament who represented the people, not to their Department.

 Over the coming months we met with members of both the NSW and Federal Parliaments, including NSW Health Minister Brad Hazzard.
-Along the way, we also met a number of brilliant health specialists and researchers who had all been trying for decades to make genetic carrier testing routine.
+Along the way, we also met a number of brilliant, kind health specialists and researchers who had all been trying for decades to make genetic carrier testing routine.
 During this time, I also began writing media articles, posting on Instagram and started this blog in an effort to get our message out.

 There were some disappointments, of course, as a few media organisations ignored our requests, trolling comments on my Instagram or meetings with influential people who only met with us as a token gesture.
 But overall, the response was overwhelmingly strong and positive, just like our daughter.